June 2026 retreat 🏠

 We request that you fully commit to participating in the whole retreat, from 7:30 pm pm November 17 to 4 pm November 19.

 If you are a commuter, this means arriving at the center for the first sit and instruction after breakfast, at about 9 am, and practicing with the community until 9 pm.
-A rest area and place for you to eat your meals, if you are bringing your own, will be offered.
+A rest area will be available.
 The schedule will be confirmed about a week before the retreat.

 This retreat is offered by mutual generosity.
 When you register, there will be a registration fee to help SIMC cover our costs.
 If cost is a barrier, scholarship support is available.